raffdoc/Rgitbook/DataAnalysis/SummarisingData.md

 ```

 ```
-Error: object 'latestData' not found
+Error in head(latestData): object 'latestData' not found
 ```